covjson/specification/spec.md

 ## 2. i18n Objects

-An i18n object represents a string in multiple languages where each key is a language tag as defined in [BCP 47](http://tools.ietf.org/html/bcp47), and the value the string in that language.
-At minimum, a translation with the tag `"en"` must be given.
+An i18n object represents a string in multiple languages where each key is a language tag as defined in [BCP 47](http://tools.ietf.org/html/bcp47), and the value is the string in that language.

 Example: